 Making Cords for Ply-split Braiding for

-examples), however a cord maker, or cord winder, is more efficient and reliably makes perfect cords.
+examples), however a cord maker, or cord twister, is more efficient and reliably makes perfect cords.
 In two easy steps the cord maker

 applies an initial overtwist and then twists the individual plies into a smooth even

 cord.
 For a beginner wanting to try out Ply-Split Braiding before buying a cord maker, we offer a limited selection of

 The Gripfid is an invention of Stuart Grainger.
 A small knotter's fid has an added "grip", a hollow shaft that ends near the point with a vee that acts as a jamming cleat.
 After using the point to separate plies, another cord is tucked onto the Gripfid and pulled back through the split cord.
 Although a latchhook may be used instead of a Gripfid, the latter is much preferred.

 We have developed an improved gripfid design.
 Our gripfids start with a hollow knitting needle rather than a tube.
 Thus the point is already perfectly formed.
 We need only make the hollow cord channel and interior vee-groove.
 For further discussion on making gripfids, see our Making Gripfids page.
 Our Gripfids can be purchased from our ply-splitting tool catalog.